 What No One Tells You About Lower Back Pain

-Lower back pain is often associated with weak lower back muscles.
-Contrary to that belief, low back pain can also be caused by excessively tense muscles, as a result of fear of pain and avoidance behaviour.
+Lower back pain often associated with weak lower back muscles.
+Contrary to that belief, low back pain caused by excessively tense muscles, as a result of fear of pain and avoidance behaviour.

-How does the physiotherapist find out your muscles are restricted because of fear or pain?
+How does the physiotherapist find out your muscles restricted because of fear or pain?

 What causes this movement impairment?

-As soon as it is established that FRR is impaired, we need to examine the factors that limits the muscles from relaxing.
+As soon as it established that FRR impaired, we need to examine the factors that limit the muscles from relaxing.
 Musculoskeletal conditions are often complex in nature and limiting factors can occur concurrently.
 It is primarily due to fear avoidance behaviour- that is limiting one’s flexion deliberately for fear of pain.
-This results in stiff joints in lower back and hips as well as tight and tense muscles in these two areas.
+This results in stiff joints in the lower back and hips as well as tight and tense muscles in these two areas.

-Tightness can be a sign of guarding, which is a maladaptive movement orchestrated by the brain.
+The tightness can be a sign of guarding, which a maladaptive movement orchestrated by the brain.
 Guarding occurs out of fear which stems from a faulty belief system.
 An example of a faulty belief is that a disc can “pop” out if I bend forward, and it can “pop” back in if I arch my back.

 Prior to engaging the lower back, the brain increases muscle activity to protect the body region.
 This is your body’s automatic mechanism to counter the ongoing pain that you are experiencing.

-What can I do to relax the tense low back muscles?
+What can I do to relax the tense low back muscles (pain)?